Bruno-Diego/CodeInstitutePortfolio1/README.md

 The footer contains icons for Facebook, Instagram, Github and LinkedIn, which link as expected to my accounts on the respective platforms.
 The website is fully responsive and can be accessed on many different screens and compatiple with the most used browsers.

 At the Home page, the main area contains a spinning YinYang made with pure CSS took from CodePen.io with credits to @AdamSSenniN who create it.

-## Wireframes

-This website was first planned from scratch on Balsamic Wireframes with the licence provided by the Code Institute.
-[Click here](./docs/wireframes.pdf) to see the wireframes of the raw project.

 ## Features